Contributor license agreement (CLA)¶

 developso that the tagged commit becomes part of the history for

-git checkout develop; git pull; git merge master
+git checkout develop; git pull; git merge main

 On develop, add a new “develop” section header to changelog.rst, and push the updated file with message “Update changelog for develop”